jeffcap1/vite-presentation/slides/features.md

 - This is a replacement for Webpack
 - Esbuild is written in Go which is a C-like language
 - Compiles down to native code making it incredible fast when compared to any javascript based compiler.
+- Explain shift in thinking with build tools
 -->

 ---